Actively Recruiting

 You may qualify if you...

-- Patients aged over 18 years
+- For patients: Aged over 18 years

-- Diagnosed with a psychiatric disorder according to ICD-10 by a psychiatrist (F10-F98) or with a neurological disorder according to ICD-10 by a neurologist (G00-G99)
+- Diagnosed with a psychiatric disorder according to ICD-10 by a psychiatrist (F10-F98) or diagnosed with a neurological disorder according to ICD-10 by a neurologist (G00-G99)

 - Provided written informed consent